 The Ghost Blimp

 On the morning of August 16, 1942, Lieutenant Dewitt Ernest Cody and Ensign Charles Ellis Adams boarded Navy blimp L-8 and lifted off from Treasure Island in San Francisco Bay.
-Their mission was routine, a fifty-mile patrol off the San Francisco coast, searching for Japanese submarines, which had been highly active on the west coast at that time.
-An hour and a half later, Cody radioed in, reporting a suspicious oil slick about four miles east of the Farrallon islands.
+Their mission was routine, a fifty-mile patrol off the San Francisco coast searching for Japanese submarines which had been highly active on the west coast at that time.
+An hour and a half later, Cody radioed in, reporting a suspicious oil slick about four miles east of the Farallon Islands.
 It was the last time either of the men would be heard from.

 Four hours later, the severely deflated blimp came drifting over Ocean Beach, its engines quiet.
 The blimp struck the beach, dislodging one of its depth charges, allowing it to rise once again.
-It traveled a few miles inland, becoming caught in power lines in a Daly City neighborhood and igniting a fire, finally coming to rest on a parked car on the 400 block of Bellevue avenue.
+It traveled a few miles inland, becoming caught in power lines in a Daly City neighborhood and igniting a fire, before finally coming to rest on a parked car on the 400 block of Bellevue Avenue.
 Fire fighters rushed to the scene and struggled to free the crew.
-After freeing the blimps cabin from the deflated blimp, they discovered the crew to be missing.
+After freeing the blimp’s cabin from the deflated airship, they discovered the crew to be missing.

 Investigators found the balloon to be in perfect operating order, sans the damage sustained in the crash.
 The radio was completely functional, all three parachutes were unused and properly secured, and the life raft was not deployed.
 Two of the three life jackets were missing, though this is in accordance with standard procedure that would require the men to be wearing them.